informatics-isi-edu/ermrestjs/docs/user-docs/column-directive.md

 #### comment_display

 By default Chaise will display `comment` as a tooltip.
 Set this value to `inline` to show it as text or `tooltip` to show as a hover tooltip.

-This property is only supported for related tables in detailed context of `visible-foreign-keys` annotation, and is not honored in other annotations.
+`inline` comments are only supported in the following scenarios:

+- `visible-foreign-keys` annotation in `detailed` context (related entities).
+- `visible-columns` annotation in `detailed` context only for inline related entities.
+- `visible-columns` annotation in `entry` contexts.

 #### hide_column_header